 In addition to compliance with the above legal obligations as mandatory reporters, CAPS uses and discloses personal information for the following purposes:

-CAPS may share relevant information with government bodies/departments, health service providers, other support agencies.
+CAPS may share relevant information with government bodies/departments, health service providers, and other support agencies in line with CAPS agency responsibility under CH16A of the Children and Young Persons (Care and Protection) Act 1998 NSW.

 CAPS may use your personal information to make a follow up call to you to monitor the outcomes of the services we provide or for feedback on your satisfaction with the service you have received.